Moshe Hoffman is a Research Scientist & Lecturer at Harvard's Program for Evolutionary Dynamics.

 - Related model that does not use repeated games, with Christian Hilbe and Martin Nowak, in Games (2015)

-- Related experimental paper, with Jillian Jordan, Martin Nowak, and Dave Rand, forthcoming at PNAS.
+- Related experimental paper, with Jillian Jordan, Martin Nowak, and Dave Rand, PNAS (2016)

 - "Harnessing Reciprocity to Promote Cooperation and the Provisioning of Public Goods," Dave Rand, Erez Yoeli, and Moshe Hoffman.
 Policy Insights from Behavioral and Brain Sciences (2015).

 - "Powering Up with Indirect Reciprocity in a Large-Scale Field Experiment," Erez Yoeli, Moshe Hoffman, David G. Rand, Martin A. Nowak.
 Published in PNAS (2013)